adam12/adam12/README.md

 While I am familiar with many languages and technologies, Ruby is my first love, and most of the software I ship is written in Ruby.

-I'll happily work with other languages such as Golang, JavaScript, Python, Elixir.
+I'll happily work with other languages such as Golang, Crystal, JavaScript, Python, Elixir.

-While I am thankful for the opportunity and world that Ruby on Rails opened for me back in 2005, I don't believe that a monoculture is great for any language, and since 2015 have been working daily with Ruby but with minimal Rails involvement.
-I will still use Rails if the job requires, but enjoy working with other fantastic libraries in the Ruby ecosystem.
+I started working with Ruby on Rails in 2005, and have come to appreciate the beautiful Ruby ecosystem outside of Rails.
+Since 2015, I've been incredibly enamored with using other fantastic libraries in Ruby, and you'll commonly find me around the Roda, Rack, Sequel, Hanami, and other communities.

 In 2013, I connected with the local grassroots organization [Software Niagara][4], and loved the community built around this organization so much, that I promptly